eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/VQE.rst

 The :ref:`VQEProblem` class is like a blueprint for a implementing VQE for a specific problem instance we're trying to solve.
 When we create an instance of this class, we need to provide three things:

-- Spin operator aka quantum Hamiltonian.
+- Hamiltonian : A :ref:`Hamiltonian` for which the ground state energy is to be determined.
 - Ansatz function: A function that implements the unitary $\tilde U(\theta)$ corresponding to one layer of the ansatz.
 - Number of parameters $m$ per layer.

 Apart from the basic three ingredients mentioned above, some problems require the specification of the initial state.
 This can be achieved using the :meth:`.set_init_function <qrisp.vqe.VQEProblem.set_init_function>` method.

 The :meth:`.run <qrisp.vqe.VQEProblem.run>` method prepares the initial state, applies $p$ layers of ansatz, and compiles a quantum circuit with intended measurements.
-Subsequently, the optimization algorithm is executed and the expected value of the Hamiltonian with respect to the optimized circuit are returned.
+Subsequently, the optimization algorithm is executed and the expected value of the Hamiltonian with respect to the optimized circuit is returned.

 For benchmarking, we provide the :meth:`.benchmark <qrisp.vqe.VQEProblem.benchmark>` method, which allows you to collect performance data about your implementation.

 Additionally, a circuit can be pretrained with the method :meth:`.train_function <qrisp.vqe.VQEProblem.train_function>` .
-This allows preparing a new QuantumVariable with already optimized parameters, such that no new optimization is conducted.
+This allows preparing a new :ref:`QuantumVariable` with already optimized parameters, such that no new optimization is conducted.

 :ref:`VQEBenchmark`
 --------------------